bukinoshita/now-domains/readme.md

 ## Motivation

 `now domains buy <domain>` from `now` already checks if the domain is available or not and also asks if you want to buy the domains or not.
+This module removes the ability to buy a domain, so you don't accidentally buy a domain.
+The purpose of this module is just to check the price and availability of a domain.

 ## Demo